 You may want to consider working with one if:

-- You want your childbirth to be as natural as possible, preferably without things such as an episiotomy, fetal monitoring, labor induction, etc.
+- You want your childbirth to be as natural as possible, preferably without things such as an episiotomy, labor induction, and other interventions.

 - You want the emotional, practical, and social support that midwives provide.